Federated Learning with Heterogeneous Differential Privacy: Introduction

-In federated learning, the data generated by clients is not considered to be independent and identically distributed (IID) as in distributed or centralized learning setups; therefore, the resulting model at the server may not necessarily perform well on the local data at each client.
-Personalization is a solution to this issue.
-By modifying algorithms to provide clients with better models that perform well on their local data, see for example, \cite{smith2017federated,wang2019federated,arivazhagan2019federated,khodak2019adaptive,mansour2020three,fallah2020personalized,deng2020adaptive,dinh2020personalized,li2021ditto}.

-The trained models in federated learning are vulnerable to various privacy attacks.
-Differential privacy has been employed with federated learning in various works in the literature to provide privacy guarantees for such algorithms.
-For example, \cite{truex2020ldp, sun2020ldp, kim2021federated} apply DP mechanisms at clients to ensure sample-level DP guarantees.
-On the other hand, \cite{geyer2017differentially,mcmahan2018learning, andrew2019differentially, wei2020federated} apply DP mechanisms at the server to ensure client-level DP guarantees.
-Applying DP typically causes some degradation in performance, i.e., the model's performance degrades as the privacy budget gets smaller.
-These approaches to privacy-preserving federated learning use fixed privacy budgets for all clients, an approach that can be overly strict and cause unnecessary degradation in performance.
-Our work is focused on giving clients the option to opt out and utilizing such information at the server to produce better models.
+Despite the fact that client data is kept on device in FL, the trained model at the central server is still vulnerable to various privacy attacks, such as membership inference attacks \cite{shokri2017membership} and model inversion attacks \cite{fredrikson2015model}.
+Privacy-preserving variations of FL algorithms have been proposed in the literature, especially building on the concept of differential privacy (DP) to bound the amount of information leakage~\cite{dwork2014algorithmic}, while noting that using DP typically causes unavoidable degradation in performance.
+DP may be employed to provide privacy guarantees at different granularities: sample level (local DP), client level (global DP), or a set of clients (considered in this work), depending on the application at hand.
+Several prior works utilized DP to provide privacy guarantees for FL algorithms.
+For example, \cite{truex2020ldp, sun2020ldp, kim2021federated, song2015learning} apply DP mechanisms at clients to ensure local DP guarantees, where clients have complete control over the amount of privacy they desire.
+On the other hand, \cite{geyer2017differentially,mcmahan2018learning, andrew2019differentially, wei2020federated, bietti2022personalization} apply DP mechanisms at the server to ensure global DP guarantees for all clients.
+Applying DP typically causes some degradation in utility, i.e., the model's performance degrades as the privacy budget gets smaller \cite{alvim2011differential, sankar2013utility, makhdoumi2014information, calmon2015fundamental}.
+Other works include utilizing DP in cross-silo federated learning setups, such as \cite{lowy2021private, liu2022privacy}.
+These works commonly assume that the DP requirements of clients are homogeneous, which as we shall see may be overly strict and cause unnecessary degradation in performance when DP requirements are heterogeneous.